silversub/terraform/manage_resources.md

    ```
    {: pre}

    Example output:
    ```
    Refreshing Terraform state in-memory prior to plan...
-   The refreshed state will be used to calculate this plan, but will not be persisted to local or remote state storage.
+   The refreshed state be used to calculate this plan, but not be persisted to local or remote state storage.

    An execution plan has been generated and is shown here.
    Resource actions are indicated with the following symbols:
      + create

-   Terraform will perform the following actions:
+   Terraform perform the following actions:

      + ibm_compute_vm_instance.vm1
          id:                           <computed>